danielleseragioli/libft/README.md

 <div style="max-width: 50%;">

-**Libft** is the first project at **42 School** where you create your own C library, a personal collection of essential functions that will be reused throughout your future projects.
+**Libft** is the first project at **42 School**, where you build your own C library by re-implementing essential standard functions from scratch and expanding them with additional features.
+Its purpose is to deepen your understanding of C fundamentals while providing a reusable foundation for future projects.

-It’s designed to deepen your understanding of standard C functions by re-implementing them <br>from scratch and expanding them with additional <br> and bonus features.

-This project helped me strengthen my
+This project helped me strengthen my knowledge in:
-<br>knowledge in:

 * Memory and pointer management
 * String and array handling